mesako/mesako.github.io/_portfolio/project1.md

 Lorem ipsum.

 {:.list-inline}
-- Date: January 2017
+- When: January 2017
-- Client: Project
+- Who: Project
-- Category: Project
+- What: Project